Transition to a Biweekly Pay Cycle - Monthly Employees

 The University is transitioning from a monthly pay cycle to a biweekly pay cycle.

-As part of a University-wide initiative, All employees currently paid on a monthly basis will transition to a biweekly pay cycle effective August 1, 2026.
+As part of a University-wide initiative, all employees currently paid on a monthly basis will begin transitioning to a biweekly pay cycle starting August 1, 2026.
+As a result, employees will experience a temporary payment timing difference during the transition.

 Because of this change, employees are strongly encouraged to review personal budgets, automatic drafts, and scheduled payments in advance to prepare for the transition.